sarkissiana/osticket-prereqs/README.md

 2. Enable IIS (Internet Information Services) in Windows.

-3. Install Web Platform Installer and necessary IIS components.

-4. Install PHP Manager for IIS.
+3. Install PHP Manager for IIS.

-5. Install and configure MySQL and HeidiSQL.
+4. Install and configure MySQL and HeidiSQL.

-6. Download and install osTicket from the official website.
+5. Download and install osTicket from the official website.

 <h2>Installation Steps</h2>